lfmvit/s317264-computational-intelligence-labs/lab9/READ_ME.md

 ## Comments

-- The algorithm always perform equal or better in the problem instance = 2 rather than = 1, most likely due to the mutate method.
+- The algorithm always performs equal or better in the problem instance = 2 rather than = 1, most likely due to the mutate method.

 - The choice of parameters such as crossover rate, mutation rate, and the number of populations may significantly impact algorithm performance, the ones I used are the result of a lot of trial and error.Experimenting with different parameter values could leave to better (or worse) results.